quietfanatic/verdant-fang/log.md

 - Planned work for tomorrow: Keep cracking at these cutscenes.
 If all goes well I might actually finish them tomorrow, and have some time left over to work on menus.
+#####2024-02-22 H
+- Aaaalmost done with the final cutscenes!
+I've implemented biting, being shaken off, poisoning, and eating.
+- Also tweaked some other parts of cutscenes.
+- Oh and fully implemented all menus, including the options and main menus.
+  Good day today.
+- Added another room, "corridor".
+- Planned work for tomorrow: Finish off final cutscene gauntlet with the transformation back to human.
+Then I want to step back from cutscenes a bit and add more rooms, and come back to the cutscenes with a fresh mind to freshen them up.